The Annual Planning Guide

 How to customize formatting for each rich text

-This annual planning process has been an immensely helpful exercise to which I would credit many of my greatest achievements.
-I hope that it will spark you to conduct your own before year-end, as I'm highly confident you will get the same value that I have from the exercise.
+I hope that it will spark you to conduct your own annual planning process for 2024, as I'm highly confident you will get incredible value from the exercise.

-You can download a beautiful (and free!) printable PDF of the template here.
+You can download the beautiful (and free!) printable PDF of the template here.

 The Goal-Setting Framework